-- 5.1 A typical section (or class) strength for each semester shall be 60. - 5.2 A Course may be offered to the students, ONLY IF a Minimum of 20 students (1/3 of the Section Strength) opt for the same.
-The maximum strength of a section is limited to 80 (60 + 1/3 of the section strength). - 5.3 More than one Instructor may offer the same course(s) (laboratory / practical may be included with the corresponding theory course(s) in the same semester) in any semester.
-However, selection of choice for students shall be based on 'first come first serve basis and CGPA criterion'. (i.e. the first focus shall be on early on-line registration from the student for registration in that semester, and the second focus, if needed, will be on CGPA of the student) - 5.4 If more entries for registration of a course come into picture then the Head of the Department concerned shall decide whether or not to offer such a course for two or more sections. - 5.5 In case of options coming from students of other departments / branches / disciplines (not considering OPEN ELECTIVES), PRIORITY shall be given to the student of the 'Parent Department'.
+- 5.1.1 A Course may be offered to the students, ONLY IF a Minimum of 15 students. - 5.1.2 More than one Instructor may offer the same course(s) (laboratory / practical may be included with the corresponding theory course(s) in the same semester) in any semester.
+However, selection of choice for students shall be based on - 'first come first serve basis and CGPA criterion'. (i.e. the first focus shall be on early registration from the student for registration in that semester, and the second focus, if needed, will be on CGPA of the student) - 5.1.3 If more entries for registration of a course come into picture then the Head of the Department concerned shall decide whether or not to offer such a course for two or more sections. - 5.1.4 In case of options coming from students of other departments / branches / disciplines (not considering OPEN ELECTIVES), PRIORITY shall be given to the student of the 'Parent Department'.